Kipscombe CottageLynton, Devon

 Parking: There is a parking space opposite the cottage.

-Garden: Although there is no garden at Kipscombe, guests may enjoy using the field behind the cart shed with its newly planted trees.
-Handy for excersinging the dog, or sitting in for a picnic.
+Garden: Although there is no garden at Kipscombe, guests may enjoy using the field behind the cart shed with its newly planted trees; handy for exercising the dog or sitting in for a picnic.

 Offers: Guests will benefit from a late Sunday checkout of 4pm.

-Logs: Watersmeet Estate's own logs can be purchased at the time of booking or whilst at the cottages for use on the fire.
-Eco kindling and eco firelighters are also available to purchase.
-A net of logs costs £6 and should last a day.
-A fire starter kit consists of 40 eco briquettes and 4 firelighters for £7.50 per bag, which will provide a base for approximately 4 fires.
+Logs: Eco logs and fire starter kits can be purchased at the time of booking or whilst at the cottages for use on the fire.
+Eco logs are sold in packs and cost £8.00.
+A pack should last all day or two evenings.
+We also offer a fire starter kit consisting of 40 eco briquettes and 4 firelighters for £9.00 per bag which will provide a base for approximately 4 fires.

 Similar places to stay